Ou Medicine

 The correct answer is

-A woman who doesn’t want to get pregnant should continue to use birth control for at least a full 12 months after her last period, the NIA says.
+A person who doesn’t want to get pregnant should continue to use birth control for at least a full 12 months after their last period.

 A.